BA

 marketing strategies, familiarise students with

-current advances practices in marketing strategy
+current advances/ practices in marketing strategy,

-help students develop analytical and problemsolving skills in marketing.
+and help students develop analytical and problemsolving

 This module examines the nature of social